Forecasting weather in the New Zealand outdoors has always been difficult, with it being common to experience all seasons in one day.

 When shopping for a new Rain Coat, always take along all the layers you would normally wear under a coat in bad weather, and try the coat on over them.

-Once you have brought a coat – always test it around home in the rain as soon as possible and BEFORE your next hike to ensure the coat actually does what its supposed to.
+Once you have brought a coat – always test it around home in the rain as soon as possible and BEFORE your next hike to make sure the coat actually does what its supposed to.
 The worst place to find out it doesn’t is when your life depends on it in the outdoors.

 A reliable Hiking Rain coat is likely to open a whole new chapter in hiking for you.. yes you can actually still hike in the Rain and enjoy your self!